 The Home Equity Conversion Mortgage (HECM or “Heck-um”) line of credit is the one credit line that can never be frozen or closed while the borrower still has a remaining balance left on it.
 How many people do you know who have had a credit line from their local bank frozen during these tough credit times?
 It may even have happened to you.
 The senior HECM borrower with the credit line option has paid their federal mortgage insurance to insure that their line of credit will always be available to them.

-Another extremely important feature of the line of credit reverse mortgage is the credit line growth.
-I have often heard this mischaracterized as interest earned which it is not, but the unused portion of the credit line grows at the same rate at which the loan accrues interest +1.250% monthly.
+Another extremely important feature of the line of credit reverse mortgage is the credit line growth rate.
+I have often heard this mischaracterized as interest earned which it is not, but the unused portion of the credit line grows at the same rate at which the loan accrues interest.

 The next month you start with a higher loan balance so the line of credit goes up even higher.
-After just 5 years of this scenario, these borrowers would have available credit of over $474,000 in their credit line, Over $600,000 if they should be lucky enough to be able to leave it there for 10!
+After just 5 years of this scenario, these borrowers would have available credit of around $450,000 in their credit line, Over $550,000 if they should be lucky enough to be able to leave it there for 10!
 And here is a hedge against inflation, as the interest rates rise, the amount the borrowers accrue grows even faster.
-This same line of credit with an expected rate of 5.25% would grow from $393,708 to $918,382 in 10-years.

-Borrowers can still take advantage of the higher Principal Lending Limits of $625,500 at least until September 30, 2011.
+Borrowers can still take advantage of the higher lending limit of $679,650.
 Congress extended the temporary increase and so borrowers with home values that exceed the national limit of $417,000 can take advantage of the extension that first took effect in early 2009.

 The experts at All Reverse Mortgage® are here to answer your questions!
-If you have an inquiry about the reverse mortgage credit line give us a call Toll Free (800) 565-1722, request your formal quote or continue exploring with our new Reverse Mortgage Line of Credit Calculator.
+If you have an inquiry about the reverse mortgage credit line give us a call Toll Free (800) 565-1722, request your HECM LOC quote or continue exploring with our new Reverse Mortgage Line of Credit Calculator.